chathuSE1991/football_score/README.md

 # README

-This README document includes whatever steps are necessary to get the Tryo pm tool API up and running.
+This README document includes whatever steps are necessary to get the Football score app  up and running.

 ### Clone the repository